Moya/Aeryn/README.md

 Aeryn is a server app, written in Sinatra, used to invite new contributors to a GitHub organization team once they have a pull request merged.

+## State

+This project works for production.
+However, by this point all of the Aeryn servers ran by the maintainers of this repo have moved to [danger/peril](https://github.com/danger/peril) with an [`aeryn.ts`](https://github.com/RxSwiftCommunity/peril/blob/master/org/aeryn.ts) file.

 ## Motivation

 Moya's [contributor guidelines](https://github.com/Moya/contributors) explain in detail what we'll summarize here: we believe in giving push access to contributors after they have a pull request merged.
 On Moya's [main repo](https://github.com/Moya/Moya), we've been practicing this since June 2015; the practice has led to an engaged, respectful community helping to improve the project.